What is a Threat Intelligence Platform?

 Recognizing and communicating cybersecurity threats in a complex global system is challenging.
 Understanding the various phases of developing successful threat intelligence is crucial for appreciating the value of technologies that automate and streamline this process.

-Raw data for threat intelligence is gathered from various sources, such as internal and external logs, open-source intelligence (OSINT), and proprietary data from first or third parties, and then processed in a central platform.
+Raw data for threat intelligence is gathered from various sources & user bases, such as internal and external logs, open-source intelligence (OSINT), and proprietary data from first or third parties, and then processed in a central platform.

 IP addresses, domains, file hashes, and vulnerability information are all critical threat data.
 This data includes identifiable information of users, raw code from paste sites, and text from news sources or social media platforms.
 It is a collection of general information, business data, and technical and non-technical documentation.